wood1466/analysis-whitewater-basin-mn-sedimentation-surveys-jjwood/README.md

 where *t<sub>1</sub>* and *t<sub>2</sub>* are the data years of time 1 and 2, respectively.

-The newly calculated mean elevation change quantities and identifying info such as transect and data years are compiled into a new DataFrame.
+The newly calculated mean transect elevation change depths/heights and rates are compiled into a new DataFrame.

-When the message below is visible, your output DataFrame (previewed) has been exported.
+When the message below is visible, your output DataFrame has been exported.

 <p align="center">
   <img width="642" height="48" alt="Screenshot 2025-11-07 at 6 28 40 PM" src="https://github.com/user-attachments/assets/3146ff6e-f1d4-4725-889f-17cdfb2b20a7" />